aiglesiasmal/power-bi/ReadMe.txt

-Some of the files in this repository are not in Power BI format as they recquire R Studio packages for visualization, and that could cause difficulties for visualizations.
+Some of the files in this repository are not in Power BI format as they recquire R Studio packages for visualization to show correctly, and that could cause difficulties for visualizations.
 Therefore, they are shown in a PDF format.

 The first folder has two files: